Heyrald/tdt4260_cmb/Improvements.md

 5: Made the multiplication between imagein->x and CurrentY, and imageOut->x and senterY be multiplied when they are updated.
 New runtime: 36 seconds.
 Probably already fixed in compiler.
 Decision: Keep.

 6: Stopped blurring the edges as described in the box blur Wikipedia article.
 New runtime 23 seconds.
 Decision: Too many errors.

+7: Rewrote blurIteration to not be colour dependent.
+New runtime: 9.45 seconds.
+Decision: Keep.

+8: Changed double to float.
+New runtime: 9.45 seconds.
+Decision: more errors, same time.
+Throw.

+9: Made program multithreaded.
+New runtime: 10.25 seconds.
+Decision: Keep.
+Lower CMB runtime.